nraajsingh55-dot/nraajsingh55-dot/README.md

 ### 👨‍💼 About Me

-I bring **5+ years of finance operations experience** (Record-to-Report, reconciliation) and a detail-first mindset into cloud infrastructure.
-Currently **working in finance operations**, while also completing a **hands-on DevOps internship** — building real Azure + Terraform infrastructure, one module at a time.

-- 🔭 Currently reconciling *ledgers by day, infrastructure by night*
-- 🌱 Learning **Docker** and **Kubernetes** to complete the DevOps stack
-- 💼 5+ yrs in **R2R / Financial Operations** — JD Edwards, AS400, Advanced Excel, Power Query
+I'm building hands-on expertise in **Cloud & DevOps Engineering** — working through real Azure infrastructure, Terraform modules, and Linux fundamentals via a structured, hands-on internship.
+I bring a **detail-first, controls-driven mindset from 5+ years in finance operations (Record-to-Report)**, and I'm now applying that same discipline to building reliable, well-documented infrastructure.

-- ☁️ Hands-on with **Azure networking, load balancers, NAT Gateway, Azure Bastion**
+- ☁️ Hands-on internship in **DevOps** — Azure networking, load balancers, NAT Gateway, Azure Bastion
 - 🏗️ Comfortable with **Terraform** — modules, `for_each`, remote backends
+- 🌱 Currently deepening skills in **Docker** and **Kubernetes**
+- 💼 Also **working in finance operations** — 5+ yrs in R2R / reconciliation (JD Edwards, AS400, Advanced Excel, Power Query)
 - 🎯 Goal: full-time **DevOps / Cloud Engineer** role in NCR (Delhi · Gurgaon · Noida)
-- 💬 Ask me about: R2R reconciliation, Azure infra basics, or transitioning careers into tech
+- 💬 Ask me about: Azure infra basics, Terraform, or transitioning a finance career into tech

 ---